daconstenla/flipperzero-firmware/.github/pull_request_template.md

 - [ Describe changes here ]

 # Verification

 - [ Describe how to verify changes ]

 # Checklist (For Reviewer)

-- [ ] PR has description of feature/bug
+- [ ] PR has description of feature/bug or link to Confluence/Jira task
 - [ ] Description contains actions to verify feature/bugfix
 - [ ] I've built this code, uploaded it to the device and verified feature/bugfix